 How to Come Out to a Close Friend

 Before you dive into telling your family, you should first test the waters and gain experience by coming out to a close friend.
-Choosing how to come out of the closet and in what order can make the process much easier.
+Choosing someone you can trust can make coming out a whole lot easier.

 Think of this as your trial run that will not just let you get the words out of your mouth for the first time (which can be hard enough in the first place), but let you have someone to talk to and come back to for advice as you begin to move on to more difficult endeavors.